sunillshastry/lite-api/README.md

 # lite-api

-JSON API Specification for the Web
+A simple but extensible JSON API specifications for web applications